arkivanov/Decompose/docs/extensions/compose.md

 # Extensions for Jetpack/JetBrains Compose

-Extensions and utilities for easier integration of Decompose with Jetpack/JetBrains Compose.
+Extensions and utilities for easier integration of Decompose with Jetpack and Multiplatform Compose.

 ## Setup